 Product Name: The product name is often the first thing customers see, and it needs to be:

-Skin Benefits & Key Ingredients: Highlight the core skin benefits and standout ingredients that will resonate with your target audience.
+Benefits & Key Ingredients: Highlight the core skin benefits and standout ingredients that will resonate with your target audience.

 Directions & Usage: Clear instructions are essential for customer satisfaction and product efficacy.